schambig/holbertonschool-higher_level_programming/python-test_driven_development/README.md

 Python is an interpreted, high-level, general-purpose programming language, it has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.

-This project is about testing through documentation, and veifying that they produce the expected result.
+This project is about testing through documentation, and verifying that they produce the expected result.

 After this project I was able to [explain to anyone](https://fs.blog/feynman-learning-technique/):